gitpoint/git-point/README.md

 ## Feedback/Contributing

 Feel free to send me feedback on [twitter](https://twitter.com/hdjirdeh) or [file an issue](https://github.com/housseindjirdeh/git-point/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

+Also, if there's anything you'd like to chat about, please feel free to join our [gitter chat](https://gitter.im/git-point)!

 ## Build process